MythicalGuy/Fire-Emblem-Iron-Man-Death-Counter/README.md

 Control + Shift - 100

 ### Chroma Keying
 Recording software like OBS and Streamlabs have options to chroma key out certain colors and make them transparent.
 It's possible to do this with the background of the display window.
 However, due to how colorful Fire Emblem characters are finding a color which no character uses is difficult.
+Luckily, some of the older games use specific colors to represent transparency that can be used.
+I've listed ones I could find here, however I'm almost certain that these are not all accurate and that some are missing.

 GBA Games - (161,199,150)

+Path of Radiance + Radiant Dawn - (24,192,120) (?)

+### Adding More Games
+You can add more games to this program if you are playing a romhack or another game that isn't included.
+To do so, simply make a new folder in the same directory as the config and display files.
+Add any images of characters you want to use into this folder.
+These will be displayed in alphabetical order in the config file.
+When you run the config file, you should be able to select the new folder you've created.
+A text file will be created in this folder that will store what characters you have marked as dead inside.
+Make sure the images used have equal width and height or else they will appear stretched when they are displayed.

+## Credits
+Big thanks to:

+Both https://fireemblem.fandom.com/wiki/Fire_Emblem_Wiki and https://fireemblemwiki.org/wiki/Main_Page for providing the all the images of all characters in the series in recruitment order.
+Organizing them was made so much easier thanks to them!

+My programming teacher, for inspiring me to create a project like this and being an amazing teacher.

+Nintendo and Intelligent Systems for creating the Fire Emblem Series.